We may earn money or products from the companies mentioned in this post.

 8. The Wine Trail

 Well-known for its wine trail, I couldn’t leave wine completely out of the story.
 Because the three lakes form valleys that protect the region from the worst of the weather, growers are able to harvest several different kinds of grapes.
-The region’s specializes in Riesling, sparkling wines and ice wines but offers a few other varieties as well.
+The region specializes in Riesling, sparkling wines and ice wines but offers a few other varieties as well.
 I do like sweeter wines and the sparkling roses that are now fashionable were fabulous!
 I hope to come back and sample some ice wine during winter.
+Check out 6 Wineries to Visit (and 1 to Skip!) for more details!

 In other words, I’m so glad I visited the Finger Lakes region and I’m looking forward to returning and exploring even more!
 I’m still traveling but more detailed posts about the places I’ve visited will be forthcoming!